chan2will/sdc-wiki/Profiling-a-web-page-to-spot-potential-bottlenecks.md

 ￼￼![Sublime-2](http://imgur.com/eUOcp9H.png)

 ### Solution
 After some code was re-written to not call `slot_utc_date` in the `for` loop (https://github.com/CamelotVG/scc-api/pull/1927/files), the processing time improved by 15x.
-There was also some old code that was being ran that was unnecessary in `sidenav.jade` (removed `{% generate_navbar as navdict %}`), and using the Django debug toolbar, we see the numbers for Time and SQL calls dramatically decreased:
+There was also some old code that was being ran that was unnecessary in `sidenav.pug` (removed `{% generate_navbar as navdict %}`), and using the Django debug toolbar, we see the numbers for Time and SQL calls dramatically decreased:

 ￼￼![Debug-1](http://imgur.com/tzZ9DR9.png)